dart-lang/site-www/src/codelabs/iterables.md

   width="100%" >
 </iframe>

-In this example, `takeWhile` is returning an `Iterable` that contains all the elements leading to the element that matches the predicate.
+In this example, `takeWhile` returns an `Iterable` that contains all the elements leading to the element that matches the predicate.
-On the other hand, `skipWhile` is going to return an `Iterable` skipping all the elements before the one that matches the predicate.
+On the other hand, `skipWhile` returns an `Iterable`while skipping all the elements before the one that matches the predicate.
-Note that the element that matched the predicate is also included.
+Note that the element that matches the predicate is also included.

-After running the example, change the `takeWhile` to take elements until it reaches the first negative number.
+After running the example, change `takeWhile` to take elements until it reaches the first negative number.

 <?code-excerpt "iterables/test/iterables_test.dart (takewhile)"?>